attester/vbox-robot/README.md

 (This name is used for compatibility with the [Selenium Java Robot](https://github.com/attester/selenium-java-robot)) This object contains some methods which can be called to simulate keyboard and mouse events in the corresponding virtual machine.

-If you remove `/robot.js` at the end of the URL, you get the URL of a page where you can play with the different commands of the JavaScript API.
+If you remove `/robot.js` at the end of the robot.js URL, you get the URL of a web page that you can open in a web browser in the virtual machine, which allows you to play with the different commands of the JavaScript API.

 ### Callback